 Protect the world’s data from cybercriminals and thrive.

-With a median salary of $99,730 in 2019 and a predicted growth in jobs of 32 percent by 2028, there is no shortage of career potential.2 Because data breaches are increasing and a shortage of qualified experts persists, your new skills will put you in high demand.
+With a median salary of $99,730 in 2019 and a predicted growth of 32 percent by 2028, there is no shortage of career potential or master’s in cyber security jobs.2 Because data breaches are increasing and a shortage of qualified experts persists, your new skills will put you in high demand.

-As you build your skills through our industry-responsive curriculum and choose a specialization in either Electronic Crime, Intelligence, Malware Analysis, Computer Forensics, Cyber Operations, Cyber Policy, or Data Analytics, you'll open doors to several high-paying roles:
+As you build your skills through our industry-responsive curriculum you’ll choose a specialization in Electronic Crime, Intelligence, Malware Analysis, Computer Forensics, Cyber Operations, Cyber Policy, or Data Analytics.

 Create systems to protect sensitive data, infrastructure, and business processes from cyberattacks.
 Minimize damage from ongoing attempts to steal or corrupt data while anticipating future threats.4